-Lekki Conservation Centre which is normally a 15 minute drive, is under the management of the Nigerian Conservation Foundation and it consists of swamp and savannah habitats.
+Lekki Conservation Centre which is normally a 15 minutes drive from Victola Island, is under the management of the Nigerian Conservation Foundation and it consists of swamp and savannah habitats.

 Visitors are ushered into the reserve by a boulevard of coconut trees which leads to a well laid out car and Visitors Park.
 The reserve is a resort which provides the serenity and beauty of nature in a world class environment.

 There is a cone-shaped building which serves as the auditorium for lectures, conferences, and seminars.
 First timers to the resort have the opportunity of seeing rare collection of beautiful pictures of endangered species of animals and plants arranged in glass stands around the oval hall.
 The reserve has 1.8km nature trail behind the main buildings in which you are ushered in by two wooden tracks.

 A death-defying 21 metre-high tree platform known as the tree house where you can have a panoramic view of the reserve, visitor’s centre, picnic area and children’s playground among the trees and a bird hide overlooking a swamp/marsh which is home to crocodiles and monitor lizards.